Roman ruins of São Cucufate

-The Roman ruins of São Cucufate (or alternatively the Roman ruins of the Villa of São Cucufate, Ruins of Santiago, Archaeological ruins of São Cucufate or Roman villa of São Áulica) is an ancient archaeological site, located on the ruins of a Roman-era agricultural farm in the civil parish of Vila de Frades, in the municipality of Vidigueira, in the southern Alentejo, Portugal.
-The convent, which dates back to Middle Ages, was dedicated to the martyred saint Cucuphas.
+The Roman ruins of São Cucufate (alternately the Roman ruins of the Villa of São Cucufate, Ruins of Santiago, Archaeological ruins of São Cucufate, or Roman villa of São Áulica) is an ancient archaeological site on the ruins of a Roman-era agricultural farm in the civil parish of Vila de Frades in the municipality of Vidigueira, in the southern Alentejo, Portugal.
+The convent, which dates to the Middle Ages, was dedicated to the martyred saint Cucuphas.